BigOokie/skywire-wing-commander/README.md

 The intention of this project is to have a specialised Telegram bot application (written in Go) to run on a Skycoin Skywire (Skyminer) Manager Node and provide its owner with realtime management and monitoring capabilities.

+**NOTE:** From v0.2.0-beta.12 application usage analytics have been introduced and are enabled by default to collect information about "real-world" usage and deployment which will assist in focusing ongoing development of features and enhancements.
+Application analytics are focused on usage only - No personally identifiable information is collected.
+An example of information that is collected includes, the application version, and bot commands such as `/start`, `/stop`, `/status`, etc. Data resulting from these commands is not collected either.
+You are free to check the code.
+Analytics are enabled by default, but can be disabled.
+Please review the [Changelog](CHANGELOG.md) for further details.

 ***

 # Wing Commander Setup